jessicavaughn619/stitch-fix-clone/README.md

 ```

 ## Credits
 This application is a clone of Stitch Fix.
-All images, logos, and text are property of Stitch Fix and are used only for project purposes.
+All images, logos, and text are property of Stitch Fix and are used only for personal project purposes.

 Check out and support Stitch Fix [here](https://www.stitchfix.com/).